davidsonfellipe/awesome-wpo/README.md

 ## Analyzers

 - [Web.dev](https://web.dev/) - Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev.
+- [PageSpeed Insights](https://pagespeed.web.dev/) - Lab and field CWV diagnostics for any URL.
 - [PageGym](https://pagegym.com) - Advanced page speed analysis and optimization tool for experienced users and technical SEO professionals.
 - [Confess](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
 - [DebugBear](https://www.debugbear.com/) - Site monitoring based on Lighthouse.
 See how your scores and metrics changed over time, with a focus on understanding what caused each change.
 Paid product with a free 30-day trial.